 For all three methods, I prefer using sweetened coconut but you can also use unsweetened coconut.
 It can be found in the baking aisle of the grocery store or in the bulk bins.

 - With the stove top method, you have a little more control over your toasted coconut but you do need to watch it closely.

-- I like to use my cast iron pan to toast coconut on the stove top.
-I add a single layer of coconut to the pan, about a cup or so, depending on the size of your cast iron pan.
-You can also use a regular frying pan if you don’t have a cast iron pan.
+- Add a single layer of coconut to the pan, about a cup or so, depending on the size of your cast iron pan.

 - Over medium to medium low heat, use a wooden spoon to stir the coconut as it cooks.
 I keep a constant eye on it so it doesn’t burn.
 With a cast iron pan, the coconut will continue to cook after you remove it from the heat so if you don’t want it to get any more brown, remove it from the pan and allow it to cool on a plate or baking sheet.